SonikaPanth/EliteFit_Task/README.md

 # Task Manager

+👉You can access the live application here: [Elite Fit Task](https://elite-fit-task-ten.vercel.app)

 ## Overview

 The **Task Manager** application is a web-based tool for managing personal tasks effectively.
 Built using **React** and **Tailwind CSS**, this application provides an intuitive user interface for users to create, edit, filter, and track tasks based on priority and completion status.
 It leverages **localStorage** to persist task data, ensuring user information is retained even after page refresh.